dfonseca97/TSP-Prim/README.md

 # Traveling Salesman Problem Approximation

 This program is an approximation to the solution of the Traveling Salesman Problem.
-It consists of finding the most efficient circuit in a weighted graph.
+It consists of finding the most efficient circuit in a weighted, connected graph.
 It is solved by creating a Minimum Spanning Tree and traversing it in pre-order, which will result in the most efficient circuit.

 ## Compiling the Source Code